multimediaAG/AGtiv/README.md

 > We bike around the globe

 ## Development
 It's an application made with Angular for the frontend and Express for the backend.
-It's packed into a docker container with [containerizer](https://github.com/hrueger/containerizer).
+It's packed into a docker container.

 1. In the `api` folder run `npm install`.
 1. Start the api from the `api` folder with `npm start`.